IamSreeman/IamSreeman.github.io/pages/collections/anime.md

 <a href="https://www.youtube.com/watch?v=isM-r6B1wz4" target="_blank">When People Take Anime Too Far</a><br>
 <a href="https://www.youtube.com/watch?v=yhAeVfpy_Mo" target="_blank">every anime</a><br>

 [^DragonBall]: I thought of making this page a long time ago.
-Today(26-Feb-21) I felt like making this.
-And I found out just before making this page that, exactly 35 years ago on this day Dragon Ball 1st episode was aired.
-Irrespective of that coincidence the opening of the 1st Dragon Ball episode would have been the 1st one on this list.
+Today (26-Feb-21), I felt like making this.
+And I found out just before making this page that, exactly 35 years ago, Dragon Ball's 1st episode was aired on this day.
+Irrespective of that coincidence, the opening of the 1st Dragon Ball episode would have been the 1st one on this list.
+By age 7, I was already a big fan of Dragon Ball.

+[^WesterlandMassacre]: My most common daydream is similar to the [Westerland Massacre](https://gineipaedia.com/wiki/Westerland_Massacre){:target="_blank"}.
+If I were a galactic dictator like Reinhard von Lohengramm and if I had to sacrifice a few million people to save a few billion people, would that be justified?
+Unlike staunch deontologists like Kant, I think deontology is nonsense after a threshold, and we must use utilitarianism.